w3f/General-Grants-Program/grants/speculative/pLIBRA.md

 All the deliveriables for each milestone will be published in the open source repositories.

 ### Long Term Plan
 pLIBRA is based on Confidential Contract.
-We intend to extend the underlying infrastructure to a generic Turing-Complete contract platform as a Parachain called Phala Network.
+We intend to extend the underlying infrastructure to a general purpose Turing-Complete contract platform as a Parachain called Phala Network.
 It will support:

 - Async Confidential Contract
 - Permissionless computing power market